balsedie/trilomorph/analyze_data.md

 ## Accessing shape files

 The first step to access the data in the latest version of TriloMorph hosted in github is to download all shape files.
-There are two options for this, you can
+There are two options for this,

-   * download the whole repository (check [this](https://www.gitkraken.com/learn/git/github-download#how-to-download-a-github-repository) for further instruction on downloading a whole github repository).
-Note that the repository hosts both shape files and specimens pictures. *We suggest to download the whole repository only if you want to double-check the specimens' landmark configurations.*
+you can download the whole repository (check [this](https://www.gitkraken.com/learn/git/github-download#how-to-download-a-github-repository) for further instruction on downloading a whole github repository).
+However, because the repository hosts both shape files and specimens pictures and whole repository size might be a large. *We suggest to download the whole repository only if you want to double-check the specimens' landmark configurations.*

 **If you just want to analyse TriloMorph data**, we suggest to download the respective folder containing the shape files.
-To do so we suggest you to follow the following steps
+To do so, we suggest you to follow the following steps,
    * go to [this site](https://download-directory.github.io/)
-   * copy and past the path for the desired shape files:
+   * copy and paste the path for the desired shape files:
        * for cephala the path is `https://github.com/balsedie/trilomorph/tree/main/Cephala/landmarks`
        * for pygidia the path is `https://github.com/balsedie/trilomorph/tree/main/Pygidia/landmarks`
-   * download the zip file to your computer and unzip it.
+   * download the zip file to your computer and unzip it in a new folder.

 ## Using TriloMorph functions